-Forget all of the power under the hood, Xbox Project Scorpio isn’t going to be a success without enough exclusive games to warrant the purchase.
+Forget all of the power under the hood, the Xbox One X isn’t going to be a success without enough exclusive games to warrant the purchase.

-Xbox Project Scorpio is a bit of a beast.
+Xbox One X is a bit of a beast.
 It completely overpowers the PS4 Pro and promises performance akin to a reasonable gaming PC.
 When it launches this Holiday season it will set the console benchmark for power.

 It’s a shame that power isn’t everything.

-We’ve written a lot about Xbox Project Scorpio over the last few months.
-We’ve suggested potential names, we’ve mused about the impact the system could have on VR and considered the games that could be launched as Xbox Project Scorpio exclusive titles.
+We’ve written a lot about Xbox One X. Before it launched we suggested potential names, we mused about the impact the system could have on VR and considered the games that could be launched as exclusive titles (spoiler: it was a short list).

 It was so short that we’ve even written about how awesome it would be if Scalebound was still in production in secret, to have an impact similar to Breath of the Wild on the Nintendo Switch launch.
 While that is still possible and stranger things have happened, it’s extremely unlikely to happen.
-Scalebound is dead, and Microsoft only has a handful of Xbox One exclusive games that could launch with Project Scorpio.
-The truth hurts.
+Scalebound is dead, and Microsoft only has a handful of Xbox One exclusive games that could justify the Xbox One X. The truth hurts.

-The Xbox One is significantly behind the PS4 in sales, even Project Scorpio is unlikely to close the gap.
+The Xbox One is significantly behind the PS4 in sales, even the Xbox One X is unlikely to close the gap.
 Sony just has too much of a lead to consider a comeback anything other than a wishful thinking for those in the green camp.

 But, why is Sony so far ahead?
 I think the answer lies in their formidable collection of exclusive games.